charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 ```

-Three variables are created to reference the three HandsrollViewer objects that will be created.
+Three variables are created to reference the three HandscrollViewer objects that will be created.

 On the `window.onload` event the three HandscrollViewer windows are created using the HandscrollViewer class constuctor method.